phurwicz/hover/docs/pages/tutorial/t1-active-learning.md

 ## **Ingredient 4 / 4: Model Callback**

-To utilize active learning, we need to specify how to get a model in the loop:
+To utilize active learning, we need to specify how to get a model in the loop.

+`hover` considers the `vectorizer` as a "frozen" embedding and follows up with a neural network, which infers its own dimensionality from the vectorizer and the output classes.

+-   This architecture named [`VectorNet`](../../reference/core-neural/#hover.core.neural.VectorNet) is the (default) basis of active learning in `hover`.

 ??? info "Custom models"
     It is possible to use a model other than `VectorNet` or its subclass.